Ian Croudace

-Ian Croudace (born 5 April 1951 in Trinidad W.I.) is a British geochemist, academic, researcher and entrepreneur.
+Ian Croudace (born April 5, 1951, in Trinidad W.I.) is a British geochemist, academic, researcher and entrepreneur.
 He is Emeritus Professor of Environmental Radioactivity and Environmental Geochemistry at the University of Southampton and is a Fellow of the Royal Society of Chemistry.
 Croudace has published over 200 research articles and has supervised 32 PhD projects over his career.
-He is Director at Raddec International Limited.
+He is director at Raddec International Limited.
 He is the author of the book Micro-XRF Studies of Sediment Cores: Applications of a non-destructive tool for the environmental sciences and Executive Editor for the Quaternary International Special Issue entitled "Advances in Data Quantification and Application of High Resolution XRF Core Scanners".
 He specializes in analytical, environmental and isotope geochemistry and radioactivity.
 His research interests range from Micro-XRF analysis of sediments to Forensic Geochemistry to Radio-analytical developments.

 Education

-Croudace completed his Bachelors in Geology and Chemistry in 1973 from Liverpool University and his Ph.D. in Granite Petrogenesis from Birmingham University in 1980.
-In the following year, he moved to France as a post-doctoral researcher at Université de Paris VI, also known as Pierre and Marie Curie University and at Centre d’Etude Nucleaires, Saclay.
+Croudace completed his bachelor's in geology and chemistry in 1973 from Liverpool University and his Ph.D. in granite petrogenesis from Birmingham University in 1980.
+In the following year, he moved to France as a postdoctoral researcher at Université de Paris VI, also known as Pierre and Marie Curie University and at Centre d'Etude Nucleaires, Saclay.

 Career

 Croudace served as an academic at the University of Southampton from 1983 till 2018.
-He became a Professor in 2011.
-While teaching at University of Southampton, Croudace founded GAU-Radioanalytical Laboratories in 1987, and served as its Director till 2018.
-Following this, he was promoted to Professor Emeritus at the University.
+He became a professor in 2011.
+While teaching at University of Southampton, Croudace founded GAU-Radioanalytical Laboratories in 1987, and served as its director till 2018.
+Following this, he was promoted to professor emeritus at the university.